Selective decay in fluids with advected quantities: MHD and Hall MHD: Introduction

 The new feature of the present paper is its introduction of modified Lie--Poisson equations that describe the selective decay of ideal fluids with \emph{advected quantities}.
 Mathematically, ideal flows that advect fluid properties such as mass, heat and magnetic field may be described by the \emph{combined} actions of Lie groups on their dual Lie algebras and also on the vector spaces in which the advected quantities are defined \cite{HMR1998}.
 The Casimirs for such flows differ from the Casimirs of simple ideal fluid motion.
 These differences introduced by the advective flow of fluid properties yield new fluid equilibria and new nonlinear mechanisms for selective decay of either energy or Casimirs.
-In particular, the proof of Theorem \ref{SteadyStates} of the present paper shows that selective nonlinear dissipation in an advective flow enforces a condition consistent with stable energy-Casimir equilibria of the \emph{unmodified} fluid equations satisfying $\delta(h+C)=0$, for extrema of the energy $h$ on a level set of a Casimir $C$, or vice versa, for extrema of a Casimir $C$ on a level set of the energy $h$.
+In particular, the proof of Theorem \ref{SteadyStates} of the present paper shows that { under the geometric selective nonlinear decay process introduced here the flow tends toward conditions which include and extend the class of} energy-Casimir equilibria of the \emph{unmodified} fluid equations satisfying $\delta(h+C)=0$, for extrema of the energy $h$ on a level set of a Casimir $C$, or vice versa, for extrema of a Casimir $C$ on a level set of the energy $h$.
 These extrema may be either maxima or minima, depending on the choice of sign of a parameter $(\theta)$ and the sign of the Casimir appearing in the modified equations.

-Various types of modifications of the Poisson bracket for Hamiltonian systems have previously been proposed that produce energy dissipation.
-These proposed modifications include: (i) adding a symmetric bilinear form, \cite{Ka1984,Mo1984,Gr1984,Ot2005}), and (ii) application of a double bracket, \cite{Br1991,BKMR1996,Ka1991,HoPuTr2008,BrElHo2008}.
+Various types of modifications of the Poisson bracket for Hamiltonian systems have been proposed in the literature in order to include dissipation.
+This is usually accomplished by adding a symmetric bilinear form to the Poisson bracket, as initiated by \cite{Ka1984,Mo1984,Gr1984,Mo1986}.
+Specific classes of energy dissipation were introduced later in \cite{Br1991,Ka1991,BKMR1996,HoPuTr2008,BrElHo2008} by application of a double bracket.
 See also \cite{VaCaYo1989,Shep1990}, in which a modification of the transport velocity was used to impose energy dissipation with fixed Casimirs in an incompressible fluid.
+As the paper proceeds, we will comment further on the relationships of the present results with those of previous theories.